 - Cause: A sudden rotting smell almost always indicates the presence of an animal or animal droppings in the chimney.
 Animals can find their way in through a damaged or missing chimney cap or other surrounding masonry damage on the top of the chimney.

 Stop dealing with foul odors coming from your fireplace.
+We have effective solutions that work.
 Contact Lords Chimney and let a certified professional inspect your chimney and start enjoying your heating appliance once more.